Georgina Borri: Career

-In 1975, at age 20 or 21, Borri debuted on Puerto Rican television, when cana 6, the Puerto Rican government's public channel, hired her to act on a telenovela adaptation of the famous novel, "Marianela".
-Further celebrity arrived when WKAQ-TV, canal 2, hired her to participate on the comedy sketches of well-known Puerto Rican singer Chucho Avellanet's show, "El Show de Chucho", where she lasted at from 1980 to 1990.
+In 1975, at age 20 or 21, Borri debuted on Puerto Rican television, when canal 6, the Puerto Rican government's public channel, hired her to act on a telenovela adaptation of the famous novel, "Marianela".
+Further celebrity arrived when WKAQ-TV, canal 2, hired her to participate on the comedy sketches of well-known Puerto Rican singer Chucho Avellanet's show, "El Show de Chucho", where she worked from 1980 to 1990.
 The fact she worked at canal 2 notwithstanding, she also worked at canal 2's main rival, canal 4 and canal 7 (first at canal 7 and then at canal 4), on the television show "Los Rayos Gamma", acting alongside Jacobo Morales, Sunshine Logrono, Silverio Perez and Horacio Olivo.
-She also hosted a television show named "Al Dia" on canal 7, from 1988 to 1990.
+She also hosted a television show named "Al Día" on canal 7, from 1988 to 1990.

 At the same time, Borri was active on the theatrical community, on plays such as "Un Tranvia Llamado Deseo" (Tennessee Williams's "A Streetcar named Desire"), Pablo Cabrera's "La Historia de Pedro Navaja" ("Pedro Navaja's Story"), Albee's "Quien le Teme a Virginia Woolf?" ("Who's Afraid of Virginia Woolf?"), "Se Casa mi Amante" ("My Lover Gets Married") and others.

-Continuing her television acting career, Borri was involved in canal 4's "Cafeteria la 15" ("15th Corner Cafeteria") from 1990 to 1991, During 1993, she joined canal 2's major comedy hit, "Con Lo Que Cuenta Este País" ("What This Country Counts On"), where she played Margot.
+Continuing her television acting career, Borri was involved in canal 4's "Cafetería la 15" ("15th Corner Cafeteria") from 1990 to 1991.
+During 1993, she joined canal 2's major comedy hit, "Con Lo Que Cuenta Este País" ("What This Country Counts On"), where she played Margot.

 Borri also acted in the 2007 Puerto Rican film, "Maldeamores", alongside Luis Guzman and Miguel Ángel Álvarez.

-In 2012, the movie "Broche de Oro" ("Gold Brooch", but which is better loosely translated to "Grand Closing"), a film which made history as the longest running Puerto Rican film of all times, staying for two months at Puerto Rico cinemas, was released.
+In 2012, the movie "Broche de Oro" ("Gold Brooch") was released.
+The film, loosely translated as "Grand Closing", made history becoming the longest running Puerto Rican film of all times; it ran for two months in Puerto Rican cinemas.

 In 2017, Borri acted alongside Dominican-Puerto Rican Charytin and Noelia Cresspo in a prequel film titled, "Broche de Oro:Comienzos". ("Gold Brooch:The Beginning").

 In 2021, Borri participated in an online theatrical presentation named "Piano Bar".
 She also acted in "El Cuartito" during that year.
 "El Cuartito" ("The Room") is a movie about what takes place at an immigtration room at Luis Munoz Marin International Airport in San Juan, and in it, she shares credits with Puerto Rican-Argentine actress Claribel Medina.

 In 2024, Borri was one of several guests at a Telemundo Puerto Rico special, which was hosted by Raymond Arrieta, to commemorate the 70 years of television in Puerto Rico.